hjanime/SPADEVizR/README.md

-sample.names       | a character vector containing the sample names marker.names       | a character vector containing the markers names cluster.number     | a numeric specifying the number of cell clusters bounds             | a numeric data.frame containing the extremum bounds for each markers
+sample.names       | a character vector containing the sample names marker.names       | a character vector containing the markers names cluster.number     | a numeric specifying the number of cell clusters bounds             | a numeric data frame containing the extreme bounds for each markers

 ## <a name="object_structure_SPADE_results"/> 9.3 SPADEResults object
 The `SPADEResults` object is a S4 object containing the clustering results from SPADE.
 It is to note that this object extend the `Results` object and contains additional slots related to SPADE data.